History of Bangladesh (1971–present): Administration of Hussain Muhammad Ershad, 1982–90

 Army Chief of Staff Lieutenant General Hussain Muhammad Ershad assumed power in a bloodless coup on 24 March 1982, citing the "grave political, economic, and societal crisis" that the nation was in.
-This move was not unanticipated, as Ershad had previously expressed distaste with the ageing Sattar (who was past his 75th birthday) and his handling of national affairs, in addition to his refusal to allow the army more participation in politics.
+This move was not unanticipated, as Ershad had previously publicly expressed dissatisfaction with the ageing Sattar (who was over 75 years old) and his handling of national affairs, in addition to his refusal to allow the army more participation in politics.
 Like his predecessors, Ershad suspended the constitution and—citing pervasive corruption, ineffectual government, and economic mismanagement—declared martial law.
-Among his first actions were to privatise the largely state-owned economy (up to 70% of industry was in public ownership) and encourage private investment in heavy industries along with light manufacturing, raw materials, and newspapers.
+Among his first actions were to privatise the largely state-owned economy (up to 70 per cent of industry was in public ownership) and encourage private investment in heavy industries along with light manufacturing, raw materials, and newspapers.
 Foreign companies were invited to invest in Bangladeshi industry as well, and stiff protectionist measures were put in place to safeguard manufacturing.
 All political parties and trade unions were banned for the time being, with the death penalty to be administered for corruption and political agitation.
 Ershad's takeover was initially viewed as a positive development, as Bangladesh was in a state of serious economic difficulty after Zia's death and political turmoil.

 Two weeks before the coup in March, Prime Minister Shah Azizur Rahman announced that the country was facing significant food shortages.
-The government also faced a severe budget deficit to the tune of 4 billion takas, and the IMF declared that it would not provide any more loans until Bangladesh paid down some of its existing debts.
+The government also faced a severe budget deficit to the tune of 4 billion taka (approximately $260 million in 1980), and the IMF declared that it would not provide any more loans until Bangladesh paid down some of its existing debts.
 The following year, Ershad assumed the presidency, retaining his positions as army chief and CMLA.
 During most of 1984, Ershad sought the opposition parties' participation in local elections under martial law.
 The opposition's refusal to participate, however, forced Ershad to abandon these plans.
 Ershad sought public support for his regime in a national referendum on his leadership in March 1985.
 He won overwhelmingly, although turnout was small.
 Two months later, Ershad held elections for local council chairmen.
-Pro-government candidates won a majority of the posts, setting in motion the President's ambitious decentralisation program.
+Pro-government candidates won a majority of the posts, setting in motion the president's ambitious decentralisation programme.
 Political life was further liberalised in early 1986, and additional political rights, including the right to hold large public rallies, were restored.
 At the same time, the Jatiya Party (Ershad), designed as Ershad's political vehicle for the transition from martial law, was established.

-Despite a boycott by the BNP, led by President Zia's widow, Begum Khaleda Zia, parliamentary elections were held on schedule in May 1986.
-The Jatiya Party won a modest majority of the 300 elected seats in the National Assembly.
-The participation of the Awami League—led by the late President Mujib's daughter, Sheikh Hasina lent the elections some credibility, despite widespread charges of voting irregularities.
+Despite a boycott by the BNP, led by President Zia's widow, Khaleda Zia, parliamentary elections were held on schedule in May 1986.
+The Jatiya Party won 153 of the 330 elected seats in the National Assembly.
+The Awami League participated in the elections, led by the late Sheikh Mujibur Rahman's daughter, Sheikh Hasina, who was the leader of the opposition against Ershad.